-During the Reporting Year, the aggregate revenue attributable to the Group's five largest customers was 3.2% (2021: 2.4%) of the Group's total revenue.
-The aggregate purchase attributable to the Group's five largest suppliers accounted for 70.4% (2021: 77.0%) of the Group's total purchase.
-The largest supplier accounted for approximately 28.6% (2021: 28.0%) of the Group's total purchase.
+During the year, the aggregate revenue attributable to the Group's five largest customers was 1.6% (2022: 3.2%) of the Group's total revenue.
+The aggregate purchase attributable to the Group's five largest suppliers accounted for 76.5% (2022: 70.4%) of the Group's total purchase.
+The largest supplier accounted for approximately 24.4% (2022: 28.6%) of the Group's total purchase.

-None of the Directors, their associates or any shareholders (who to the knowledge of the Directors owns more than 5.0% of the Company's total number of issued Shares) has any interest in any of the Group's five largest customers or suppliers.
+None of the Directors, their associates or any shareholders (who to the knowledge of the Directors owns more than 5.0% of the Company's total number of issued shares) has any interest in any of the Group's five largest customers or suppliers.